pythonanywhere/help_pages/articles/BugBounty.md

 Please only report vulnerabilities for:

-* `www.pythonanywhere.com` and `eu.pythonanywhere.com` -- please note that these are two instances of the same site, so a bug reported against one of them counts as a bug against the other.
-We will not pay a bounty for a bug on `eu.pythonanywhere.com` if a bounty has already been paid for the same bug on `www.pythonanywhere.com`, and vice versa
+* `www.pythonanywhere.com` and `eu.pythonanywhere.com` -- please note that these
+  are two instances of the same site, so a bug reported against one of them counts as a bug against the other.
+We will not pay a bounty for a bug on `eu.pythonanywhere.com` if a bounty has already been paid for the same bug on `www.pythonanywhere.com`, and vice versa.

 * `blog.pythonanywhere.com`

 * `help.pythonanywhere.com`

 As we are a web-hosting company, our users may have created websites that have bugs using our platform.